edgeware-network/new-edgeware-docs/docs/quickstart/set-up-a-validator.md

 6. `AuthorityDiscovery` keys \(sr25519\)

 - You will need at least the existential balance \(10,000,000,000,000 token units i.e 0.00001 EDG\) in both the `stash` and `controller` accounts plus the balances needed to send transactions from these accounts.
 - You will need a live, fully-synced Edgeware node running with the `--validator` flag that has set one's session keys, either before or after you complete the onboarding process.
-Note that you should fully sync your node before adding the `--validator` flag.

 ## Pre-requisites